webida/webida-restful-api/docs/WorkspaceApi.md

 <a name="findProcs"></a>
 # **findProcs**
-> [ChildProcess] findProcs(workspaceId, execId)
+> [ChildProcess] findProcs(workspaceId, execId, opts)

-Gets process info, created by async exec request, on this workspace.
-To find all spawned processes, set id to &#39;*&#39;.
+Gets process info on this workspace.
+To find all child processes, set id to &#39;*&#39;.
 This op does not returns error when no procs found but empty result array.
+Child process can be created by exec operation and by some other means.

 ### Example
 ```javascript